robinhood/faust/docs/introduction.rst

 =====================

 Modern Python
-    Faust uses modern Python 3 features such as :keyword:`async`/:keyword:`await` and type annotations.
+    Faust uses current Python 3 features such as :keyword:`async`/:keyword:`await` and type annotations.
 It's statically
     typed and verified by the `mypy`_ type checker.
 You can take advantage of type annotations when writing Faust applications, but